istio/istio.io/content/en/blog/2021/better-external-authz/index.md

 At runtime,

-1. A request to the proxy will be paused, and the proxy will send a check request to the external auth service, as configured by the user in the authorization policy
+1. A request to the proxy will be paused, and the proxy will send a check request to the external auth service, as configured by the user in the authorization policy.

-1. The external auth service will check the request and make the decision whether to allow it or not
+1. The external auth service will check the request and make the decision whether to allow it or not.

-  1. If allowed, the request will continue and will be enforced by any local authorization defined by `ALLOW`/`DENY` action
+1. If allowed, the request will continue and will be enforced by any local authorization defined by `ALLOW`/`DENY` action.

 1. If denied, the request will be rejected immediately.

 Let's look at an example authorization policy with the `CUSTOM` action: